-ACCT 270 - Intermediate Accounting II (3)
+ACCT 240 - Intermediate Accounting I (3)

+The first upper-level course in a comprehensive sequence in financial accounting with an emphasis upon the study of the generally accepted accounting principles underlying financial statements.
+These topics are discussed in the context of professional standards, ethical values, and fundamental accounting concepts.
 A thorough study of the balance sheet components, such as cash, receivables, inventories, operational assets, and liabilities, and stockholder's equity.
 In addition, concepts fundamental to accounting are analyzed, with special attention given to revenue recognition.
-Prerequisite: ACCT 260 (A student must have earned a minimum 2.0 G.P.A.).
+Prerequisites: ACCT 115 and MSB 120 (A student must have earned a minimum 2.0 G.P.A. in each course.).

-ACCT 280 - Intermediate Accounting III (3)
+ACCT 250 - Intermediate Accounting II (3)

 Focus on the formation and financial operations of the corporation.
 Debt and equity transactions such as those encompassing investments in securities, leases, derivatives, deferred income taxes, and pension plans are examined in detail.
 The reporting function of the corporation as interim and segment reports are reviewed.
-Prerequisite: ACCT 270.
+Prerequisite: ACCT 240.